-Pinterest Audit: When And How To Review Your Business Account
+When and How To Review Your Pinterest Account

 Doing a Pinterest Audit is a great way to uncover areas in your Pinterest marketing that you can improve on, especially if results haven’t been as good as you hoped.
 Similar to any kind of audit, a Pinterest audit is a complete review of everything that makes up your Pinterest business page, including…

 - Pin Images, Text Overlays and Design

 - Pin Titles / Descriptions

 - SEO practices / use of targeted keywords

 - Code optimizing (i.e., site verification, rich pins)